Reach the highest practice levels as a working SLP

 • complete the program within seven years from the initial term of enrollment

-• submit an application for degree and satisfy all NSU/HPD financial obligations
+• submit an application for degree and satisfy all NSU/PCHCS financial obligations

 A maximum of (9) nine semester hours of post-master’s degree, doctoral-level credit, earned from a regionally accredited institution within the past 5 years, will be considered toward meeting the doctoral program's degree requirements.
 Grades for courses transferred must be at the grade of A or B or equivalent.
 Acceptance of transfer credit is not guaranteed.